New Xbox release date and what to expect from Microsoft's next console

 The Xbox Series X and Xbox Series S have been thoroughly trounced by Sony’s PS5, which has now sold over 61 million units.
 But that hasn’t deterred Microsoft from announcing it’s working on a next-gen console to compete against the inevitable PS6.

 Thanks to a major Xbox leak, Microsoft’s plans to release an Xbox Series X Slim and a new controller were laid bare.
-And while it’s still unclear whether we’ll see a redesigned version of the company’s flagship console – Microsoft has chosen to release an all-digital white Xbox Series X and a 2TB model – we at least know that the next Xbox is already in development.
+And while it’s still unclear whether we’ll see a redesigned version of the company’s flagship console – Microsoft released an all-digital white Xbox Series X and a 2TB model instead – we at least know that the next Xbox is already in development.

 Speaking on the Official Xbox podcast, the president of Xbox Sarah Bond said: “There’s some exciting stuff coming out in hardware that we’re gonna share this holiday, and we’re also invested in the next-generation roadmap.”